-The Company receives the majority of its revenues in US dollars and as result, the majority of the Company's cash is in US dollars.
-To facilitate the payment of certain international suppliers and expenses, the Company holds the majority of its cash in US dollars in jurisdictions where it can efficiently transfer funds to international suppliers.
-There can be no assurance that in the future, the Company will be able to continue to hold the majority of its cash in US dollars.
-The Company also has significant amounts of CFA relating to operating in certain French West African countries.
-Although the exchange rate of the CFA has been fairly stable in the past, there can be no assurance that it will continue to be stable.
+The Company receives its revenues in US dollars, CFA and Cedi, and as result, the majority of the Company's cash is in US dollars and CFA as the portion of Cedi that the Company receives can be used locally.
+To facilitate the payment of certain international suppliers and expenses, the Company holds the majority of its cash in US dollars and CFA to pay international suppliers.
+There can be no assurance that in the future, the Company will be able to continue to hold the majority of its cash in US dollars and CFA.